Rise Beyond Margins: Empowering Inclusive Scholarship

 My participation at the conferences will include attendance at the Teaching and Learning and APSA Convention sessions, the exhibition hall, potential job talks/interviews, networking with scholars, and conversations about my two book proposals/manuscripts with future book publishers.

-This campaign seeks to raise at least $3,500 to support for travel and research continuation:
+This 2025 campaign raised at least $2700 to support for travel and research continuation (This was an Update.
+See Note below.):

 Personal and Broader Impacts